UW-P to implement furloughs in wake of $14.7 million shortfall

-PLATTEVILLE, Wis. — Faced with a $14.7 million budgetary shortfall, University of Wisconsin-Platteville announced today that it intends to furlough an unspecified number of the institution's about 1,500 employees.
+PLATTEVILLE, Wis. — Faced with a $14.7 million budgetary shortfall, the University of Wisconsin-Platteville announced Wednesday that it intends to furlough an unspecified number of the institution’s about 1,500 employees.

 The decision, according to a press release, stems from a combination of pre-existing deficits and the disruption caused by the COVID-19 pandemic.
 Compounding the university’s troubles is a state order for it to reduce spending by $1.4 million.